aadhya-kognitos/Excel-Processor/README.md

 ## Next Steps

-I am currently in the testing stages of a new method I discovered to allow the user to just upload a spreadsheet an extract a screenshot of the spreadsheet from their xlsx file, thereby eliminating the need to manually take screenshots of the spreadsheet.
+I am currently in the testing stages of a new method which enables the user to upload just a spreadsheet.
+This eliminates the need for them to manually take screenshots.
 I will update here as necessary.

 ## Conclusion